 The deadline for most programs is in the semester preceding the term abroad.
 The Pomona Study Abroad Application is available on this website.
 The Pomona Application, along with the Secondary Program Provider Application (where necessary) must be submitted by each application's appropriate deadline.
-Some programs, such as Programs by Petition, Middlebury Programs, Cambridge, Cape Town-Globalization, Jerusalem, and Oxford require an advising session with a member of the OSA prior to submitting an application.
+Some programs, such as Programs by Petition, Middlebury Programs, Cambridge, Cape Town-Globalization, Edinburgh, Jerusalem, London-MoBio, London-Neuro, Oxford, and Tokyo require an advising session with a member of the OSA prior to submitting an application.

 Early Application by Students Leaving Campus

 Students who will not be in Claremont during the semester preceding the proposed semester abroad should contact the OSA to make arrangements for completing the application process.
 Applications are due by the on-campus deadline; however, students are strongly encouraged to submit completed applications during the semester before leaving Claremont.